Institute for Supply Management: World War I and the 1920s

-During World War I, N.A.P.A. called for the centralization of War Department purchasing to reduce inefficiency and graft.
-The association began to flex its muscle and demanded standardization in the purchase and use of coal and the prosecution of profiteers.
+During World War I, NAPA called for the centralization of War Department purchasing to reduce inefficiency and graft.
+The association advocated standardization in the purchase and use of coal and the prosecution of profiteers.
 Its crusade for ethical standards resulted in the Purchasing Agent’s Creed that observers hailed for decades as one of the outstanding moral statements in modern business.
 In 1928, it released the Standards for Buying and Selling with the recognition that buying and selling should be mutually profitable and that cooperation would reduce the cost of purchasing.

-The Great Depression and World War II
+Great Depression and World War II

-During the 1930s, N.A.P.A. undertook an intensive effort to improve education and develop standards.
-The Harvard Business School published two purchasing textbooks and it developed case studies about purchasing problems, all under the auspices of N.A.P.A.
-The association also commissioned a highly regarded authoritative two-volume work on purchasing practices and procedures.
+Harvard Business School published two purchasing textbooks and it developed case studies about purchasing problems, all under the auspices of NAPA.
+The association commissioned a two-volume work on purchasing practices and procedures.

-In 1931, the association continued its push toward excellence, when it established the J. Shipman Gold Medal Award, the highest honor in the field, bestowed on an individual for exceptional performance who advanced the cause of supply management.
+In 1931, the association established the J. Shipman Gold Medal Award, the highest honor in the field, bestowed on an individual for exceptional performance in supply management.

-As the Great Depression gripped the world, N.A.P.A. created its Business Survey Committee in 1931 and began polling members on commodities.
+NAPA created its Business Survey Panel in 1931 and began polling members on commodities.
 The U.S. Chamber of Commerce began using these reports when compiling information for the federal government.
-These reports would eventually evolve into the association's market-moving report now known as the ISM Report On Business a highly regarded indicator of the health of the U.S. economy.
+These reports eventually evolved into the association's market-moving report now known as the ISM Report On Business.

-When World War II broke out, N.A.P.A. again rose to Washington's call for assistance and kept its members routinely updated on government requirements and regulations during wartime production.
-As the government placed controls on producers and consumers, many of N.A.P.A.’s members played a critical role in the process.
-With the return to a peacetime free market, purchasing executives faced new complexities with higher costs and increased shortages requiring innovative techniques.
-Again, N.A.P.A. led the way by making its educational content even more robust and wide-ranging.
+When World War II broke out, NAPA kept its members updated on government requirements and regulations concerning wartime production.
+As the government placed controls on producers and consumers, many of NAPA’s members played a critical role.